 If someone other than the immediate employer is at fault, it may be possible to bring a lawsuit seeking full damages for pain and suffering, disfigurement, past and future loss of earnings, loss of consortium, and so forth.
 Such a lawsuit can bring a much larger recovery than workers’ compensation benefits alone may provide.

-Mr. Hamilton obtained a jury verdict against a local electrical provider after an ironworker inadvertently touched an energized high-voltage line with a steel beam he was installing.
-In another case, he has able to negotiate a settlement after a client suffered a severe head injury falling through an unguarded manlift in a power plant.
+Mr. Hamilton obtained a jury verdict against a north Georgia electrical provider after an ironworker inadvertently touched an energized high-voltage line with a steel beam he was installing.
+In another case, he was able to negotiate a settlement after a client suffered a severe head injury falling through an unguarded manlift in a power plant.

 When death and severe injuries occur in carpet mills and other manufacturing facilities, questions must be answered – was a safety device removed, was preventive maintenance neglected, was someone careless or inattentive?
 Was the employee placed there through a temporary agency?
 Was an independent contractor at fault?
 All such cases are very dependent on the facts, as well as the law in the state where the accident occurs.
 Thorough investigation and consideration of all the legal options is extremely important.